nestorrente/erdiagram/docs/ERDiagram_language.md

 As you can see, you can omit the character `1`, as that's the default cardinality.

-You can also use the character `?`, which allows to specify a `0..1` cardinality.
-For example, imagine you are modelling a tree structure, where each node points to its parent.
-In this scenario, the root nodes will not have a parent, so the relationship will be a _many-to-zero-or-one_, which can be write this way:
+In addition to `1` and `*` characters, it's also possible to use the question mark character (`?`) in order to indicate a `0..1` cardinality.
+For example, imagine you are modelling a tree structure, where each node has a relationship to its parent.
+As root nodes don't have a parent, the relationship should be a _many-to-zero-or-one_, which can be written this way:

 ```erdiagram
 TreeNode child *<->?
 TreeNode parent